In this guide

 At the very least you should keep copies of vital files in at least one other location, preferably several (follow the 3-2-1 rule).

 Be extremely cautious when using any kind of cloud storage system such as Dropbox or iCloud.
-Not only could this be wiped by an attacker, but you cannot fully trust them for important data.
+Not only could this be wiped by an attacker, but you cannot fully trust them for handling important data.
 Anything stored here can be accessed from any location with the right permissions, so you might not realise you've been compromised until it's too late.
-And as we found out from Edward Snowden's NSA leaks there's no telling who can see your files.
+And there's no telling who can see your files.
 At the very least governments probably have access, but employees might be able to get in there too.
 If you do use cloud storage you should encrypt data before uploading so it's useless without the password.

 Anti-virus, decent passwords and backups are basic stuff, they’re things we should all be doing anyway as a general rule.
 But they won’t protect against smart and/or lucky hackers, for that we need to look at more advanced security features.

-Something which will stop many hack attempts dead in their tracks is two factor authentication (2FA).
-Sounds scary and technical but it’s actually dead simple, and most of us use it on regular basis already.
+Something which will stop many hack attempts dead in their tracks is multi-factor authentication (MFA).
+Sounds technical but it’s actually fairly simple, and many of us already use it on a regular basis.

-This is really common for online banking where you’ll have to slot your credit or debit card into a reader, which spits out an ID code that must be entered in addition to your online banking password.
+This is really common for online banking where you’ll be asked to slot a credit or debit card into a reader, which spits out an ID code that must be entered in addition to your online banking password.

-Two factor is showing up on a lot more often so if it’s available, use it.
-For instance, LastPass now offers two factor (and you absolutely should use it here, if nowhere else) and the digital download service Steam has a feature called SteamGuard which requires verification every time you connect from a new computer.
+Multifactor is becoming more common so if it’s available, use it.
+For instance, LastPass supports it (and you absolutely should use it here, if nowhere else) and the digital download service Steam has a feature called SteamGuard which requires verification every time you connect from a new computer.

 Pack a digital emergency recovery kit